-The Flutter Casual Games Toolkit, announced at Google I/O 2022, pulls together new and existing resources that enable you to speed up development of casual games on mobile.
+The Flutter Casual Games Toolkit pulls together new and existing resources so you can accelerate development of games on mobile platforms.

-This page outlines what resources are available and where you can find them.
+This page outlines where you can find these available resources.

-Games fall into roughly two categories: video games and app-like games.
-You are likely familiar with both types of games, though you might not have thought about them in quite this way.
+Casual games fall into two categories: turn-based games and real-time games.
+You may be familiar with both types of games, though you might not have thought about them in quite this way.

 - Main menu

-- A link to a Flutter Games Discord channel (use the direct link if you already have a Discord account)
+- A link to a Flame Discord channel.
+If you have a Discord account, use this direct link.

 Are you ready?
 To get started:

-- Join the Flutter Games community on Discord (use the direct link if you already have a Discord account).
+- Join the Flame community on Discord (use the direct link if you already have a Discord account).

 - Write your game!

-- Deploy to both the Google and Apple stores
+- Deploy to both the Google Play and Apple stores.

 For Google I/O 2022, both the Flutter team and Very Good Ventures created new games.